downtown

 Systematic reviews: scientific evidence first

-Systematic reviews are a fundamental tool for decision-making in public health and clinical medicine, since they allow obtaining a complete summary of the existing evidence and, if appropriate, also provide accurate estimates of the effectiveness or safety of a specific intervention.
+Systematic reviews are a fundamental tool for decision-making in public health and clinical medicine, as they allow to obtain a complete summary of existing evidence and, where appropriate, also provide accurate estimates of the effectiveness or safety of a specific intervention.